Iowa Land for Sale

 Iowa Land Information

-Internal data from LandWatch shows $4 billion of Iowa farms, ranches and other land listings for sale.
-With thousands of properties and rural land for sale in the state, this comprises a total of 106,261 acres of land for sale in the state.
-The average price of rural properties, ranches, hunting land and other rural acreage for sale in Iowa is $428,298.
-USDA data shows Iowa is one of the top five biggest ag-producing states in the country.
+Recent data from LandWatch shows $4 billion of Iowa land listings and ranches for sale.
+With thousands of properties and rural land for sale in the state, this comprises a total of 85,613 acres of land for sale in Iowa.
+The average price of Iowa rural properties, ranches, hunting land and other rural acreage for sale is $426,275.
+According to data from the U.S. Department of Agriculture, Iowa is one of the top five biggest ag-producing states in the country.
 Iowa's agricultural economy is dominated by corn and soybean production, but the state also produces a variety of other crops and livestock.
 The top agricultural commodities include corn, soybeans, hogs, and cattle.
 The industry is a major employer in rural areas and contributes billions of dollars to the state's economy each year.
 Iowa is known as the 'corn belt' due to its significant corn production.
-In terms of landmass, Iowa is the country's 26th-largest state, covering an area of 56,276 square miles (36 million acres).
-Wildlife to be found on land for sale in Iowa include turkey, whitetail deer, pheasant, ducks, geese, quail, and dove.
-Fishermen can enjoy casting for catfish, bass, pike, and walleye.
+In terms of its size, Iowa is the country's 26th-largest state, encompassing 56,276 square miles (36 million acres).
+Wildlife species to be found on land for sale in Iowa include turkey, whitetail deer, pheasant, ducks, geese, quail, and dove.
+Fishermen have their pick of catfish, bass, pike, and walleye.

 Iowa's geography is characterized by gently rolling hills, fertile soil, and vast prairies.
 The state is also known for its numerous rivers and lakes, including the Mississippi River and the Great Lakes.
 Iowa has a long growing season, making it an ideal location for agriculture.
 Its central location in the United States also makes it a transportation hub.